 Food Additives: For products covered under this standard, specific food additives permitted in Appendix A may be used within the limits specified.

 Hygiene: The products shall conform to the microbiological requirements given in Appendix B.

-Labelling: The products shall comply with the packaging and labelling requirements as laid down under the provision of the Food Safety and Standards (Packaging and Labelling) Regulations, 2011.
+Labeling: The products shall comply with the packaging and labeling requirements as laid down under the provision of the Food Safety and Standards (Packaging and Labelling) Regulations, 2011.

 Microbiological Requirements for Non-Carbonated Water Based beverages have been given in the new Table 7 which has been added to this regulation and which is as follows:-

 |1.||Total plate count per ml||Not more than 50 CFU per ml.|

 |2.||Yeast and mould count per ml||Not more than 2 CFU per ml|

 All Non-carbonated beverages shall be free from pathogens.